EVNdevs/EVN-arduino/docs/actuators/evnmotor.rst

 .. function:: void setDebug(bool enable)

-    Used to toggle debug mode, where motor will print the error used for PID control over ``Serial``.
-Can be used to observe or debug PID behaviour.
+    Used to toggle debug mode, where motor will print the error used for PD control over ``Serial``.
+Can be used to observe or tune PD controller behaviour.

     :param enable: Whether to enable debug mode